Microsoft 365 / Outlook.com

 If you need to create a new account, click this link to sign up for a free Microsoft Azure account.

-Note: The email you use for your Azure account must be a Microsoft-based email address with email-sending permissions.
+Note: The email you use for your Azure account must be a Microsoft-based email address with permission to send emails.

 Create an Application ID